Pushpalata-S/Retail-Supply-Chain-Analytics/README.md

 ## 📌 Project Overview

-This project analyzes a retail supply chain dataset using **MySQL**, **Python**, and **Power BI**.
+This project analyzes a retail supply chain dataset using **MySQL**,and **Python**.
 The raw dataset was imported, cleaned, normalized into multiple relational tables, and analyzed using SQL to generate business insights.

-The project demonstrates an end-to-end data analytics workflow including data ingestion, database design, SQL analysis, query optimization, and dashboard preparation.
+The project demonstrates an end-to-end data analytics workflow including data ingestion, database design, SQL analysis, and query optimization

 ---